island-is/island.is/libs/clients/judicial-system-sp/README.md

 ## Judicial System App

 This client is not related to the app itself "Judicial System" although coming from the same organization, Dómsmálaráðuneytið.

-This client is not related to the app itself "Judicial System" although coming from the same organization, Dómsmálaráðuneytið.